12 Tips for Improving Customer Chat Experience

 3. The Floating Chat Button Should Contrast with the Rest of the Page

 We’re not saying that floating buttons on a website are completely useless.
 Actually, it is a very helpful feature but people tend to ignore them when they are placed somewhere else other than the standard one (bottom right corner of the page) or their visual design does not make them stand out enough relative to the rest of the page.

 4. Use Live Chat instead of Ask a Question

 Chatbots have been recently used to replace human-assisted chat and because it technically is not “live chat” they can’t label it as such and generally label it as “Ask a question.”

-While chatbots and FAQ pages can be helpful tools, some customers prefer to skip them all in all and directly ask their question to a customer chat representative who will surely have a response to their dilemma.
+While chatbots and FAQ pages can be helpful tools, some customers prefer to skip them all in all and directly ask their questions to a customer chat representative who will surely have a responsibility to their dilemma.

 5. On Product Pages

 If you have a site that sells products or services, it would be helpful to have a chat link not just on your contact us page but also on your product us pages.
 Sometimes, when inspecting products, customers may require clarification regarding features and specifications that might not all be listed in your description.
 People don’t have to navigate elsewhere if you have a chat link on your product pages.

 6. Inform Users of the Usual Response Wait Time or Specify Available Chat Hours